The Fact Finding Process

 - Be assigned sanctions (when applicable) and sign the Resolution Form

-A hearing officer can be any of the following individuals: dean of students, assistant dean of students, assistant director/coordinator of student conduct and mediation programs, residential hall director
+A hearing officer can be any of the following individuals: dean of students, assistant dean of students, assistant director/coordinator of student conduct and mediation programs, or residential hall director.

 During your fact finding meeting, you may also request copies of the contents of your disciplinary file.